-Available in: 36+ languages and growing.
-30 new languages currently being developed for publishing.
+Available in: 40+ languages and growing.

 Type of method: Recommended as a supplement to your other studies, Glossika is primarily an audio method that contains hundreds of bilingual, natural-sounding and common sentences read by native speakers.
 The sentence structures and vocabulary build up as you go.
 There is no grammar or explanations included in the method.

-Glossika is a relatively new language learning method developed by Mike Campbell, an American linguist and polyglot based out of Taiwan.
+Glossika is a language learning method developed by Mike Campbell, an American linguist and polyglot based out of Taiwan.
 Mike is a very impressive polyglot with advanced skills in an astounding number of languages, and when I heard he was working on the publication of his Glossika Mass Sentence (GMS) and Glossika Spaced Repetition (GSR) methods back a few years ago, I was very excited about it.
 Now that I’ve tried the method extensively, I can certainly say that I wasn’t disappointed.
 But just a quick warning: this is for serious language learners!

 Glossika comes with PDF books, but it’s mostly an audio-based method.
 You listen to full sentences being read both in English (or your native language) and in the foreign language you’re learning.
 You repeat after the sentences, trying your best to replicate the native speaker’s pronunciation.
 Because of this, Glossika is perfect at home, while driving, or even while exercising; as long as you can repeat out loud after the speaker and focus enough on the meaning of the words and sentences, you shouldn’t have any problems.